MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlDatabaseAuditing.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSqlDatabaseAuditing** cmdlet removes the auditing of an azure_2 SQL database.
+The **Remove-AzureRmSqlDatabaseAuditing** cmdlet removes the auditing of an Azure SQL database.
 To use this cmdlet, use the *ResourceGroupName*, *ServerName*, and *DatabaseName* parameters to identify the database.
 After you run this cmdlet, auditing of the database is not performed.
 If the command succeeds and you have used the *PassThru* parameter, the cmdlet returns an object that describes the current auditing policy, in addition to the database identifiers.
 Database identifiers include, but are not limited to, the **ResourceGroupName**, **ServerName** and **DatabaseName**.

-If you remove auditing of an azure_2 SQL database, threat detection is also removed.
+If you remove auditing of an Azure SQL database, threat detection is also removed.

-This cmdlet is also supported by the SQL Server Stretch Database service on azure_2.
+This cmdlet is also supported by the SQL Server Stretch Database service on Azure.

 ## EXAMPLES